The test game is over, as of a few weeks ago.

 Ethnicity: Orange, some burgundy, some blue

-Religion: Half Vervish, large Bi-Shaktah minority, some Flajolie and Ru-Shaktah
+Half Vervish, large Bi-Shaktah minority, some Flajolie and Ru-Shaktah

 Suffrage: Universal over 18